Lateral Movement Definition

 Top private-sector companies strive to adhere to what CrowdStrike refers to as the 1-10-60 rule — detecting an intrusion within 1 minute, investigating within 10 minutes and isolating or remediating the problem within 60 minutes.
 The longer an adversary is allowed to engage in lateral movement over a protracted dwell time, the more likely an attack will eventually succeed.

-Three Steps to Eliminate Lateral Movement
+Steps to Preventing Lateral Movement

 There are three critical steps you can and should take to strengthen your defenses and diminish or eliminate dwell time and its consequences.